How to Take the Slow Boat From Luang Prabang to Thailand

 Where should I buy slow boat tickets?

 Eventually, after some shopping around for prices, we bought our tickets at a small agency, called Galaxy Travel, near the Mekong River.
-They charged 380.000 kips per person for the overnight trip.
+You can be sure to get the best prices here and it also includes a pick-up at your accommodation to get to the boat dock.

 Another option is to make your way to the boat dock yourself by Tuk-Tuk or Motorbike and bike the tickets over there at a reduced price.
 This will cost less, but you will have to pay extra for a transfer to the boat dock, so I’m not sure if it’s worth the effort.